-Infant Mental Health Specialist, Early Childhood Mental Health Specialist, Infant Mental Health Mentor, and Early Childhood Mental Health Mentor Endorsement® applicants must pass an exam prior to earning Endorsement®.
-The exam has two parts; both are based on the Competency Guidelines®.
-The Competency Guidelines® document, also referred to as the Getting Started Guide, is an important reference in preparing for the exam.
+Infant Mental Health Specialist, Early Childhood Mental Health Specialist, Infant Mental Health Mentor, and Early Childhood Mental Health Mentor Endorsement applicants must pass an exam prior to earning Endorsement.
+The exam has two parts; both are based on the Competency Guidelines.

 Applicants are encouraged to engage their provider of RSC to think together about the applicant’s professional journey, capacity for reflection, and understanding of parallel process all in relation to readiness for the exam.
 The paper version of the reference rating form can be used to solicit feedback related to knowledge and skill areas of the competencies.
-If you are interested in reviewing PDF versions of the reference rating items with your RSC provider, you can see them here (hyperlink to the reference rating page).
-If gaps in knowledge are identified, the indexed list of resources below can be used to identify readings.
+If you are interested in reviewing PDF versions of the reference rating items with your RSC provider, you can see them here.
+If gaps in knowledge are identified, use the resource list to identify readings that will fulfill the gaps.
 If the provider of RSC expresses reservations related to the capacity to apply IECMH principles into practice, the applicant is encouraged to continue with RSC and the on-going assessment of skills in the areas of Reflection, Thinking, and Working with Others.

 Part One (60 Multiple Choice Questions – 90 minutes)